meilisearch/meilisearch-vue/examples/nobel-prizes/README.md

 Server is listening on: http://127.0.0.1:7700
 ```

-This walkthrough does not uses the [master key](https://docs.meilisearch.com/guides/advanced_guides/configuration.html#master-key) option.
+This walkthrough does not use the [master key](https://docs.meilisearch.com/guides/advanced_guides/configuration.html#master-key) option.

 ### 2. Run the setup